National People's Army: Post-unification

 Until 1 March 2005, Germany listed time served in the NVA as time "served in a foreign military".
 Service in the NVA did not count for points towards federal pensions in the unified Germany.
 Retired NVA soldiers and officers received only minimal pensions after unification: a thirty-year veteran would receive a pension smaller than a graduate-student stipend.
 After the reform of 2005, service in the NVA became known as "served outside of the Bundeswehr".

 Many former NVA officers feel bitter about their treatment after unification.
 While receiving only minimal pensions, few have been able to find jobs except as laborers or security guards.
 Former NVA officers are not permitted to append their NVA rank to their name as a professional title; no such prohibition applies to rank attained in the Wehrmacht or in the Waffen-SS during the Nazi era.

 One of the few former NVA facilities to remain open was a base in Storkow near Berlin, which housed the NVA's camouflage and deception center.
 This became the Bundeswehr Unit for Camouflage and Deception.

-Utilization of former NVA materiel after 1990
+Utilization of former NVA material after 1990

 The NVA was, in relation to its equipment and training, one of the strongest armies in the Warsaw Pact.
-It was equipped with a large number of modern weapons systems, most of Soviet origin, from which a small portion were given back to the Soviet Union in 1990.
+It was equipped with a large number of modern weapons systems, most of Soviet origin, from which a small portion were returned to the Soviet Union in 1990.

 The remaining equipment and materiel was still substantial, including large quantities of replacement parts, medical supplies, atomic, biological and chemical warfare equipment, training devices and simulators, etc.